MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 (Though to be fair, right now, the compiler optimizes them a bit too aggressively, and can put a lot of needless computation inside a matmul loop for example, this needs to be fixed in the future with better heuristics)

-### Tensor product fusion
+### Advanced kernel fusion

 Kernel fusion by splitting into ranges of the multi-level linked list works fine until you get to more complex situations, that do actually happen quite often in ML, for example, reductions of some expressions.

-To optimize even these cases you can do tensor product fusion - you replace a loading operation with the recomputed result of the load target with the given load indices replacing the target kernel indices.
+To optimize even these cases you can do something I call tensor load fusion - you replace a loading operation with the recomputed result of the load target with the given load indices replacing the target kernel indices.

 This was tricky to implement, but it allows to fuse operations like `tf.sum(A[i,k]*B[k,j], axis=2)` into a single 2D kernel, instead of 3D + 2D kernels.
 This gives a massive speedup in some cases when writing operations in such a naive way.
 This for example allows you to write out a conv2d operation in a similar form as a sum over a 7D tensor, and the compiler will fuse it into a single 4D kernel, while giving comparable performance to native pytorch.
 Here is an implementation in TensorFrost which is effectively equivalent to PyTorches conv2d without padding: